 Under this program, a franchise system of private health clinics has been established with the brand name "Top Réseau": adolescent-friendly clinics providing high-quality information and treatment and care of sexually transmitted infections.
 By joining the network and agreeing to the standards of care and youth-friendly services (rigorously enforced through supervision and inspections), these private clinics benefit from free training and peer education.
 Some ten percent of all private physicians are now affiliated with Top Réseau.
 By working through the existing private sector rather than creating a new government system, Madagascar has been able to quickly and effectively implement a national infrastructure of clinics providing consistent, high-quality and nonjudgmental education, treatment and care.

 In addition to working with the private sector, the HIV/AIDS grant-funded programs have also enlisted the aid of local NGOs.
-Catholic Relief Services, PR for one of the Round beginning to attract international attention as well.
-American actress Ashley Judd visited some of the country's HIV/AIDS activities, and her visit to Global Fund-supported programs was documented in the film Tracking the Monster which was shown on U.S. television in the summer and fall of 2005.
-A US\$ 9 million grant for tuberculosis was
+Catholic Relief Services, PR for one of the Round

+DISEASE

+HIV/AIDS

+DISEASE

+Malaria

-DISEASE DISEASE DISEASE
+DISEASE

+Tuberculosis